 Thailand’s Elephant Tourism Industry

-Thailand’s booming tourist industry has marketed the elephant very efficiently, there is a huge demand for elephant trekking and elephant shows.
+Thailand’s booming tourist industry has marketed the elephant very efficiently, and there is a huge demand for elephant trekking and elephant shows.

 Elephant Trekking